eNMS-automation/eNMS/docs/runs/run_system.rst

 list of all passed and failed objects.

 In Mattermost, if the ``Mattermost Channel`` is not set, the default ``Town Square`` will be used.

+Parameters
+**********

+- "Send notification" (boolean)
+- "Notification Method": choose among mail, slack or mattermost.
+- "Notification header": will be displayed at the beginning of the notification.
+- "Include Result Link in summary": whether the notification contains a link to the results.
+- "Mail recipients": if left empty, the recipients defined in the administration panel will be used.
+- "Display only failed nodes": the notification will not include devices for which the job ran successfully.